llazzaro/chess_configurations/README.rst

 configurations command also supports the following arguments:

 * --output : which will save the configuration to the specified file.
+* --output_format : text or json can be used.

 Ideas
 --------